oskariorg/oskari-frontend/api/mapping/feedbackService/event/feedbackresultevent.md

 ## Description

-Used to notify if getFeedbackRequest, postFeedbackRequest, getFeedbackServiceRequest or getFeedbackServiceDefinitionRequest was successfull and the response data has been got from the service.
+Used to notify if getFeedbackRequest, postFeedbackRequest or getFeedbackServiceRequest was successful and the response data that was received from the service.

 ## Response data

 <table class="table">
 <tr>